 http://www.politifact.com/punditfact.
 (2015, June 22).
 Retrieved June 23, 2015, from http://www.politifact.com: http://www.politifact.com/punditfact/statements/2015/jun/22/eugene-robinson/confederate-flag-wasnt-flown-south-carolina-state-/

 US Pulbic Law 90-284.
 (1968, April 11).
 Retrieved June 23, 2015, from http://www.gpo.gov: http://www.gpo.gov/fdsys/pkg/STATUTE-82/pdf/STATUTE-82-Pg73.pdf

 Ernest Lee Ronin is a pseudonym.
 The author is a retired Army veteran after 28 years of service in the Infantry and Special Forces.
 He has multiple deployments to Afghanistan, the Balkans, Africa, and the Middle East.
 He currently resides in his home, east of occupied Pineland where he is married to his Latina wife and raises three daughters and keeps bees.
-This article was first published on the Fourth of July, 2016.
+This article was first published in The Havok Journal 4 July, 2016.